Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: The more technical result on parametrization

-We would now like to replace $J^E_{\alpha, \infty}$ with $J^E_{\alpha,1}$ based on an $L^1$ version of the $\beta$ numbers.
+We would now like to replace $J^E_{\alpha, \infty}$ with $J^E_{\alpha,1}$ based on an $L^1$ version of the $\beta$-numbers.
 Usually such coefficients are used when the Hausdorff measure restricted to the set $E$ is Ahlfors regular.
 We will not need to assume such regularity, after observing that Reifenberg flatness implies lower regularity.
-The following is Lemma 13.2 in \cite{davidtoro}.
-Let $E \subset \R^n$ and define